fajarwz/joke-programmer-masuk-restoran/README.md

 # joke-programmer-masuk-restoran

-Idenya sangat mungkin terinspirasi dari joke "A programmer walks into a bar" milik orang lain
+"A programmer walks into a restaurant" versi bahasa Indonesia Idenya sangat mungkin terinspirasi dari joke "A programmer walks into a bar" milik orang lain

 ---